Corinne Lepage: Member of the European Parliament (June 2009–May 2014)

 Lepage was elected to the European Parliament in the 2009 election.
 After the poor score of the MoDem in these elections (8.46%) she called for an alliance in the Parliament between the MoDem and Europe Ecologie.

 As an MEP of Cap21, she is part of the ALDE group which includes the MoDem.
 In July 2009, she became the first vice president of the ENVI Committee (Environment, Public Health and Food Safety) and a substitute member of the ITRE Commission (Industry, Research and Energy) in the European Parliament.

 In December 2009, she was the only French MEP in the European Parliament's delegation to the Copenhagen Summit.
 She expressed dismay at the results of the summit which she considered "a collective failure" to the benefit of "climatoskeptics" and lobbies linked to oil.

 Her experience on maritime issues led her to create the "Seas and Coastal Areas" intergroup in the European Parliament.
 She has presided this intergroup since January 2010.

 In June 2009, she protested in front of the Iranian Embassy against the regime alongside UNEF, SOS Racisme, Jack Lang, Nicole Guedj and Marek Halter.
 With numerous other personalities, she signed a petition "Stop the Burqa and the Veil, Symbols of the Submission of Women and the Islamist Offensive".

-After launching the movement "Rassemblement Citoyen" (Citizen Rally), she presented lists under the banner of "Europe Citoyenne" (Citizen Europe) in the 2014 European elections; however, she was not reelected to the European Parliament, with her list securing only 2.28% of the vote.
+After launching the movement "Rassemblement Citoyen" (Citizen Rally), she presented lists under the banner of "Europe Citoyenne" (Citizen Europe) in the 2014 European elections; however, she was not re-elected to the European Parliament, with her list securing only 2.28% of the vote.

+Recent activity

+On February 8, 2024, Corinne Lepage and Yann Wehrling announced the launch of the “Positive Ecology & Territories” collective, for the 2024 European elections.

+Also in 2024, she opened a case in the European Court of Justice against the European Union’s "astonishing" 2023 decision to allow the weedkiller glyphosate to continue to be sold in Europe for another 10 years.
+The World Health Organization (WHO) had classified the weedkiller as "probably carcinogenic" in 2015, following a study by the International Agency for Research on Cancers.